saltstack/salt/doc/ref/configuration/master.rst

 Default: ``False``

-Sign the master auth-replies with a cryptographical signature of the masters public key.
+Sign the master auth-replies with a cryptographic signature of the masters public key.
 Please see the tutorial how to use these settings in the `Multimaster-PKI with Failover Tutorial <http://docs.saltstack.com/en/latest/topics/tutorials/multimaster_pki.html>`_